railsuser2014/openobject-doc-book-en/source/book/3/3_6/accounting_entries.rst

 Reconciliation in Open ERP can only be carried out in accounts that have been configured as reconcilable (the  *Reconcile*  field).

-.. tip::   **Don't confuse**  *Account reconciliation and bank statement reconciliation*
+.. tip:: Don't confuse: **account** reconciliation and **bank statement** reconciliation

 	It's important not to confuse the reconciliation of accounting entries with bank statement reconciliation.
 	The first consists of linking account entries with each other, while the second consists of verifying that your bank statement corresponds with the entries of that account in your accounting system.

 There are different methods of reconciling entries.
 You've already seen the reconciliation of entries while doing data entry in an account.
 Automatic and manual reconciliations are described here.